 Important Note: It is important you are honest with yourself.
 A staggering number of small businesses fail and there is little funding available.
 The SBA offers small business loans to independent businesses, but requirements are almost impossible to meet when you are just starting so you must have ample funding in place, you will have employees relying on you.
 Even entrepreneurs willing to work hard, can’t always make big business work.
 If you are a master artist and a savvy businessperson and like to forge your own path but are not willing to take the excessive loss risk, then franchising risk may be more palatable.

-Owning your own independent business is hard work.
-Ultimately you will have to:
+As an independent business owner you will have to:

 - Make every decision alone